Return of Title IV Funds Policy

 - If a withdrawing student is determined to have earned more aid than was actually disbursed by the official withdrawal date, UAS may apply “post-withdrawal disbursements” to current year charges and to minor (less than $200) prior year charges that the student owes without specific permission of the withdrawing student, providing the student would have otherwise been fully eligible for the disbursement on the date of withdrawal.

-- If amounts earned but not disbursed remain after a “post–withdrawal disbursement” is applied to outstanding eligible institutional charges, withdrawing students (or their respective PLUS borrower) will be offered, in writing, a post–withdrawal disbursement of the remaining balance within 30 days of the date of UAS’ determination that the student withdrew.
-The withdrawing student or his/her parent must accept the offer of the balance of the post–withdrawal disbursement within 14 days of being notified.
-If the student or parent accepts the offer of the balance of a post–withdrawal disbursement within the time frame, UAS must provide the funds within 90 days of the date on which UAS became aware of the withdrawal.
+- If amounts earned but not disbursed remain after a “post-withdrawal disbursement” is applied to outstanding eligible institutional charges, withdrawing students (or their respective PLUS borrower) will be offered, in writing via email, a post-withdrawal disbursement of the remaining balance within 30 days of the date of UAS’s determination that the student withdrew.
+UAS has up to 45 days to disburse any grant funding to the student.
+Loans must be offered to the student within 30 days, and the withdrawing student or his/her parent must accept the offer of the balance of the post-withdrawal disbursement within 14 days of being notified.
+If the student or parent accepts the offer of the balance of a post-withdrawal disbursement within the time frame, UAS must provide the funds within 90 days of the date on which UAS became aware of the withdrawal.
 If the student or parent does not respond within the 14–day window, UAS is not required to make the disbursement, but may do so at its discretion.
+All post-withdrawal disbursements are applied to the student account first, and if it creates any credit balance on the student’s account, it must be disbursed as soon as possible and no later than the 14 days after the calculation of the R2T4.

-- Written offers of post–withdrawal disbursements, refunds and adjusted bills will be sent to the student’s home address on file in the Registrar’s Office following withdrawal.
+- Written offers of post-withdrawal disbursements, refunds, and adjusted bills will be sent to the student’s email on file in the Registrar’s Office following withdrawal.
 Students are responsible for any portion of their institutional charges that are left outstanding after Title IV funds are returned.

 - A student may rescind his/her official notification of withdrawal by filing a written statement with the Registrar’s Office that he/she is continuing to participate in academically related activities and intends to complete the period of enrollment.
 If the student subsequently ceases to attend UAS prior to the end of the period of enrollment, the student’s rescission is negated and the withdrawal date is the student’s original date or the student’s documented last date of attendance at an academically related activity.

-- UAS’s responsibilities concerning the return of Title IV funds include:
+- UAS’ responsibilities concerning the return of Title IV funds include:

 - providing each student with the information given in this policy;